geogardenclub/geogardenclub.github.io/docs/user-guide/terms-and-conditions.md

-You can contact us by phone at (+1)8083425661, email at geogardenclub@gmail.com, or by mail to 3030 Alderwood Avenue, Bellingham, WA 98225, United States.
+You can contact us by email at geogardenclub@gmail.com, or by mail to 3030 Alderwood Avenue, Bellingham, WA 98225, United States.